 - Mayo MedAir standards: All Mayo MedAir transport nurses, paramedics, respiratory therapists and other specialists work at Mayo Clinic and are experienced in critical care medicine.
 Transport nurses and paramedics are trained in advanced life support.
-Specialized teams are available for both pediatric and neonatal care.
-All team members are trained in flight physiology and have annual safety training.
+Specialized teams are available for both pediatric and neonatal care, and all team members are trained in flight physiology and have annual safety training.
 Each flight team is selected based on the patient's unique current and potential needs, which is also the case for all equipment — from automated external defibrillators to neonatal transporters.
 Flight team members are also dedicated medical transport professionals, rather than individuals pulled from other medical units when needed for a flight.

 Is there a medical director?

 - Industry standards: No federal laws require air ambulance companies to employ a medical director.
 A doctor may or may not be involved in the transport.

-Mayo MedAir standards: Mayo MedAir employs a medical director who is a Mayo Clinic doctor trained in emergency medicine.
+- Mayo MedAir standards: Mayo MedAir employs a medical director who is a Mayo Clinic doctor trained in emergency medicine.
 The medical director oversees all training programs and is responsible for the overall quality of the Mayo MedAir service.
 A medical director or a doctor well-versed in emergency medicine is always available for discussion and consultation when arranging a transport.
 All Mayo MedAir flight teams follow medical guidelines and protocols developed in conjunction with a doctor.
-Flight team performance is also reviewed by a doctor after the flight to ensure quality control.
+Flight team performance is also reviewed by a doctor after the flight to ensure quality standards are met.